deanturpin/ssldump/readme.md

 Running ssldump with SSLKEYLOGFILE set to capture the TLS traffic.
 Runs Chromium headless and opens an HTTPS page so there's something interesting to log.
-Assumes you're connected to the network on ```wlan0```.
+It does makes assumptions about which network device is being used (eth0 or wlan0, for instance).

 # Pull and run
 ```bash